Nicks182/DIY/SewingMachine/Readme.md

 My grandparents bought this sewing machine new in 1964-ish.
 At some point it needed some fixing and a custom plug was fitted to it.
 This shorted out somehow and started to catch fire.
 Fortunately we pulled the plug from the wall and it stopped.
-Time rewire it and just get rid of the custom plug.
+Time to rewire it and get rid of the custom plug.
 ![01](https://github.com/Nicks182/DIY/assets/13113785/5878d609-9f4f-442a-8428-cf0802746a22)

 ![02](https://github.com/Nicks182/DIY/assets/13113785/db6f0c8b-d6a8-48fc-8511-e9ec81836307)